 Summary: This project will add a general purpose lane (approximately 2.2 miles) in both directions of I-5 between Avery Parkway and Oso Parkway and reconstruct the Avery Parkway Interchange (part of Project D) in the cities of Laguna Hills, Laguna Niguel, and Mission Viejo.
 The construction contract was awarded on December 19, 2019, and construction began on January 15, 2020.
-This quarter, the contractor demolished the middle segment of the Avery Parkway undercrossing, installed piles, and poured concrete for the bridge deck.
+This quarter, the contractor constructed abutments and columns for the third and final stage of the Avery Parkway undercrossing bridge.
 The contractor continued to construct drainage systems, retaining walls in both directions, and guardrail systems throughout the project.
-In addition, Caltrans and OCTA continued coordinating utility work with San Diego Gas and Electric.
+The contractor also installed temporary shoring and continued coordination to permanently relocate San Diego Gas and Electric transmission facilities at one of the retaining walls.